Dental Hygienist Schools

 • Expected Time to Completion: Four semesters

 The University of Minnesota School of Dentistry in Minneapolis offers an accelerated, three-year bachelor of science program for aspiring dental hygienists.
-Students in this program spend four weeks in a dental outreach clinic treating patients with dental students to gain hands-on experience to prepare them for dental hygienist careers or a graduate degree.
+Students in this program spend four weeks in a dental outreach clinic treating patients with dental students to gain hands-on experience, which prepares them for dental hygienist careers or a graduate degree.

-UM also has a master of science in dental hygiene (MSDH) to prepare students for careers in research or academia.
-For those interested in pursuing the education track of the MSDH program, UM has begun to offer flexible online coursework options as well.
+UM also offers a master of science in dental hygiene (MSDH) to prepare students for careers in research or academia.
+For those interested in pursuing the education track of the MSDH program, UM has begun offering flexible online coursework options.

-Students in the bachelor’s degree take courses such as dental anatomy & histology; head and neck anatomy; biochemistry; microbiology; periodontology; oral and maxillofacial radiology; general and oral pathology; local anesthesia and pain management; pediatric dentistry; cardiology and applied nutrition in dental hygiene care; and principles of restorative techniques.
+Students in the bachelor’s degree program take courses such as dental anatomy and histology, head and neck anatomy, biochemistry, microbiology, periodontology, oral and maxillofacial radiology, general and oral pathology, local anesthesia and pain management, pediatric dentistry, cardiology and applied nutrition in dental hygiene care, and principles of restorative techniques.

 • Location: Minneapolis, MN